SoldierChen/HomePage/_pages/about.md

 My research aims to build sustainable computing solutions by means of *hardware acceleration* and *system optimization*.
-Targeting emerging applications such as graph processing, database systems, machine learning, and autonomous driving, I am particularly interested in exploring algorithm-hardware codesigned accelerators (on FPGAs or for RISCVs) and optimizing heterogeneous computing systems that feature FPGA, GPU, or NPU resources.
+In particular, I am interested in exploring algorithm-hardware codesigned accelerators (on FPGAs or for RISCVs), as well as optimizing heterogeneous computing systems that feature FPGA, GPU, or NPU resources, for emerging applications such as graph processing, database systems, machine learning, and autonomous driving systems.

 Openings
 ======